 This single adjustment - playing tighter early and wider late - will improve your results more than any other concept.

 Knowing what to do is half the battle.
 The other half is knowing what not to do.
-Here are the traps that cost beginners the most money.
+These are the traps that cost beginners the most money - and you'll see every one of them at your weekly home game.

 Trap 1: Top Pair, Terrible Kicker